-It is over five years since the peak of the financial crisis and more than three years after the passage of the Dodd-Frank Act.
-A core policy goal of post-crisis regulatory reform, both in the U.S. and internationally, is to prevent the recurrence of financial crisis, or at least to minimize its impact on the broader economy and to control the moral hazard arising from the socialization of losses and the privatization of gain in a complex global financial system.
-This seminar will focus on several key areas of systemic risk where the regulators, both in the U.S. and via the G-20, have made concrete progress proposing or implementing regulations designed to lower systemic risk in the global financial system.
+It is over three years since the peak of the financial crisis and 18 months after the passage of the Dodd-Frank Act.
+A core policy goal of post-crisis regulatory reform, both in the US and internationally, is to prevent the recurrence of financial crisis, or at least to minimize its impact on the broader economy and to control the moral hazard arising from the socialization of losses and the privatization of gain that may be inescapable in a complex global financial system.
+This seminar will focus on several key areas of systemic risk where the regulators, both in the US and via the G-20, have made concrete progress in proposing or implementing regulations designed to lower systemic risk in the financial system.

-1. The effort to avoid financial institutions that are too big to fail through creation of an orderly liquidation regime, bail in of debt and living wills.
+- The effort to avoid financial institutions that are too big to fail through creation of an orderly liquidation regime, as facilitated through advance preparation of living wills

-3. Enhanced supervisory oversight of systemically important financial institutions via capital and otherwise.
+- Enhanced supervisory oversight of systemically important financial institutions